Chicken and Sausage Gumbo Recipe

 Your roux is ready when it has thickened and is a milk chocolate color.

-Now, you can do this on a lower heat for 30 minutes and get what is called a black roux.
+You can do this on a lower heat for 30 minutes and get what is called a black roux.
 This will give you the BEST flavor in your gumbo, but I will be honest.
 I wasn't patient enough for that. *lol*

 Stir continuously until onions are translucent and your vegetables have softened.

-Next add your smoked sausage.
+Next add the smoked sausage.

 You will notice that I have not added any salt or pepper.
 Here is why.
 I used chicken bouillon to make my broth and that can be rather salty on it's own.
 Also, the Cajun seasoning packs a little spice punch, so I just don't see the need for more pepper, but as always, the amount of seasoning you add is up to your palette.